 When searching online, you will see lots of places selling Brompton bicycles.
 Most of these sellers ship worldwide.
 They also sell used ones too.
 If you do not mind spending some extra money, then you should consider purchasing your Brompton from one of these retailers instead of going through Craigslist or other classified websites.

 If you want to buy a Brompton bike, then here are some things that you should consider before buying one.

 Things To Consider When Buying A Brompton Bike

 How much do I need to spend on my Brompton bicycle?

 The price of the Brompton is determined by how large your budget is.
-If you have an unlimited budget, then it will be easy for you to find a good deal on the internet or in local shops.
+If you have an lots of budget, then it will be easy for you to find a good deal on the internet or in local shops.
 You can even check out second hand stores if you don’t mind spending more money.

 Is my Brompton safe?

 A Brompton bicycle has been designed to withstand heavy use and abuse.
 Therefore, it is very unlikely that you will ever damage this type of bike.
 In fact, most models already come with safety measures built into them.
 For example, they usually include anti-theft devices.

 This question may seem silly at first glance but trust us; it matters a lot.
 Many people think that they can easily adjust their Brompton bicycle to suit them perfectly.
 Unfortunately, this isn’t always possible since each individual body shape differs greatly from another.
 That said, however, we recommend trying different sizes until you find one that fits you best.